 - Completed ULI report reinforced the overall economic development approach and provided ideas to supplement the approach.
 The report has led to a multijurisdiction effort to create Corridor branding, signage, and a land-use/economic development strategy for the Corridor.
-This strategy is expected to be completed in the second quarter of 2021. - Promoted the Economic Development Area (EDA).
-The focus of the new EDA is to point developers to an area of the Town where we envision light industrial and manufacturing development to occur. - Continued to support Town Center Planning through the completion of the Town Center Drainage Plan and establishment of a Riverfront District.
+This strategy is expected to be adopted by the end of 2021. - Promoted the Economic Development Area (EDA).
+The focus of the new EDA is to point developers to an area of the Town where we envision light industrial and manufacturing development to occur. - Continued to support McCord Square planning and development. - Promoted the Market Analysis Report by sending it to various developers and economic development professionals.
+The report is given to developers and other interested parties seeking information on development potential in McCordsville.